 Splines: By selecting spline mode you will be able to create splines.
 Spline points may be created interactively by clicking the mouse pointer (cross) within the triangular/frame area (making small rectangles).
-First and last point may be connected by selecting connect.
+The first and the last spline point may be connected by selecting connect.
 You may move spline points by hand.
 Simply locate the mouse pointer within a small rectangular area, click the left mouse button and move the mouse pointer/rectangle.
 Spline points may be removed by clicking the right mouse button with the mouse pointer located within a rectangular area.
-A thick lined rectangle/(spline point) indicates that the spline point belongs to current selected set of spline points (1 spline 2 spline).
+A thick-lined rectangle/(spline point) indicates that the spline point belongs to the currently selected set of spline points (1 spline 2 spline).
 Also, every set of spline points has a number located on the right side of the first created spline point.
 This number is the spline set number.
-30 independent sets of splines each containing up to 50 spline points may be selected/created from the splines - drop down selection box.
+30 independent sets of splines each containing up to 50 spline points may be selected/created from the splines drop-down selection box.

-Delete: Removes all spline points for current selected set of spline points and remove the IU (In Use) status.
+Delete: Removes all spline points for the currently selected set of spline points and remove the IU (In Use) status.

 1 spline 2 spline ... : Sets of spline points.
-Select one of these from the drop down selection box.
-Spline sets that are in use has IU (In Use) located on the right side ( 1 spline IU 2 spline IU ...)
+Select one of these from the drop-down selection box.
+Spline sets that are in use have IU (In Use) located on the right side ( 1 spline IU 2 spline IU ...)

 Black, Red , Green ... : Select spline color.